jvera01/bikesharing/README.md

 ![](Resources/Citybikebaner.PNG)

+# Overview & Background

-In this module, you'll work with data visualization software called Tableau to present a business proposal for a bike-sharing company.
+In this module, we worked with data visualization software called Tableau to present a business proposal for a bike-sharing company.
 First, you'll learn how to import, style, and portray data accurately.
 Then, you'll create worksheets, dashboards, and stories to visualize key data from a New York Citi Bike dataset.
 What You Will Learn
 By the end of this module, you will be able to:
 •	Import data into Tableau.